Sweet Almond Cake with Layered Almond Buttercream

 You ever go back for a second slice of cake and end up with a third?
 Because same.
 That’s the line I used for my current pregnancy announcement, as we patiently wait for baby number 3’s arrival.
 I just entered the third trimester, and I’m feeling all the baby kicks, while all the pregnancy cravings kick in.
 And of course, as the baby develops, so do the (cake) recipes.
 This week’s craving(s): (decaf) coffee + sweet almond cake.

-This is a recipe I’ve been developing over the last few weeks and it’s somewhat based off of my Classic Vanilla Cake recipe and another dessert recipe that I haven’t yet shared on here.
-This is something my mom would often do — using previous recipes as templates for the foundation of a new recipe and just tweaking the measurements.
+This is a recipe I’ve been developing over the last few weeks and it’s actually based off of my Classic Vanilla Cake recipe with the addition of almond extract and of course, sliced almonds.
+This is something my mom would often do — using previous recipes as templates for the foundation of a new recipe and just tweaking the ingredients.
 I’ll be honest though, it usually takes me at least two or three baking sessions to “perfect” a recipe, but this one carried all of the elements I was looking for on the first try.
 So, I figured I would celebrate furthermore by sharing it with you all on here!

 Ingredients: